rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

 The page contains information about the structure of the folder that will be created, the functions of related files, and other useful information for customizing NvChad.

 At this point the downloading and configuration of the basic plugins and if we have chosen to install the template as well the installation of the configured language server will begin.
-Once the process is complete we will have our Editor ready to use.
+Once the process is complete, we will have our Editor ready to use.

 ![Installation](images/installed_first_time.png)